thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 }
 ```

-Putting all the above functions together into a single data pipeline looks like:
+Putting all the above functions together into a single function, we get:

 ```
 function loadAndProcessImage(image) {